MV10/mv10.github.io/_posts/2018-01-28-login-identity-management-best-practices.md

 The need to store your own user data implies a need to recognize when a third-party login represents a new user.
 In theory, if a user signs in via Google (for example), you should check your database for a user record whose IdP is Google and the IdP Subject Id on that same user record matches the Subject Id claim received from the IdP.

 Logically, if there isn't a user account that matches the IdP Subject Id from that IdP, then it's a new user.
 Or is it?
-What if the user originally joined your site with a Microsoft login, and later forgot that fact and tried to login via a Google account, instead?
+What if the user originally joined your site with a Microsoft login, but later forgot that fact and tried to login via a Google account, instead?

 In our system, we require all users to have a valid email address on file.
 When the scenario above takes place, we don't immediately assume the login is a new account.
 We look for an email claim, and we search for that in the database.
 If we find it, we assume this user simply chose the wrong login provider.
 We send a reminder email, and we route the user to a message asking them to check their email.